Warner-Bell/aws-bootcamp-cruddur-2023/journal/weekX.md

 ## Required Homework
 Submit a "working" social media messaging app.

-When I first finished, it wasn't working..lol
+When I first finished, it wasn't working..lol now, but then, 😨

 After a complete teardown and redeploy of all resources related to my app back up to CloudFormation, The real work began!

 ## Sync tool for static website hosting